 How I got over writing my first research paper is now ancient history.
 But it was only years later, living in the USA and finally being immersed in the language of most scientific research papers, that my interest in the art of writing “good” research papers was sparked during conferences held by the American Medical Writers Association, as well as by getting involved in different writing programs and academic self-study courses.

 Good writing begins with clearly stating your research question (or hypothesis) in the Introduction section—the focal point on which your entire paper builds and unfolds in the subsequent Methods, Results, and Discussion sections.
-This research question or hypothesis goes into the first section of your manuscript, the Introduction.
-Essentially, the Introduction explains at least three major elements:
+This research question or hypothesis that goes into the first section of your research manuscript, the Introduction, explains at least three major elements:

-a) what is known or believed about the topic;
+a) What is known or believed about the research topic?

-c) what the question or hypothesis of your investigation is.
+c) What is the question or hypothesis of your investigation?

-Some medical writers refer to this organization structure of the Introduction as a “funnel shape” because it starts broadly, with the bigger picture, and then follows one scientifically logical step after the other, until finally narrowing down the story to the focal point of your research at the end of the funnel.
+Some medical writers refer to this organizational structure of the Introduction as a “funnel shape” because it starts broadly, with the bigger picture, and then follows one scientifically logical step after the other until finally narrowing down the story to the focal point of your research at the end of the funnel.

-Let’s now look in greater detail at how the research question is logically embedded into the Introduction to make it a powerful focal point and ignite the reader’s interest to the importance of your research:
+Let’s now look in greater detail at a research question example and how you can logically embed it into the Introduction to make it a powerful focal point and ignite the reader’s interest about the importance of your research:

 a) The Known